malisas/misc/g2p_documentation_draft.md

 ## API

 ### Request
-The G2P schemas define a single endpoint `/genotypephenotype/search` which accepts a POST of a [request body](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotypemethods.avdl#L102).
+The G2P schemas define a single endpoint `/genotypephenotype/search` which accepts a POST of a [request body](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotypemethods.avdl#L102) in JSON.
 The request may contain a feature, phenotype, and/or evidence, which are combined as a logical AND to query the underlying datastore.
 Missing types are treated as a wildcard, returning all data.

 ### Response
 [Responses](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotypemethods.avdl#L130) of matching data are returned as a list of  [FeaturePhenotypeAssociation](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotype.avdl#L132)s.

 ## Data Model
-The [SearchFeaturesRequest](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotypemethods.avdl#L102) record maps to the body of `POST /genotypephenotype/search` as JSON.
+The POST data sent as part of `/genotypephenotype/search` must be in JSON format and must obey the [SearchFeaturesRequest](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotypemethods.avdl#L102) schema.
 [SearchFeaturesResponse](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotypemethods.avdl#L130) is the response from `POST /genotypephenotype/search`, expressed as JSON.

 As shown below, the SearchFeaturesRequest and SearchFeaturesResponse records each have their own data structures, but they rely on many of the same types (see the 3rd table for shared data-types).
 Many types rely heavily on the concept of an [OntologyTerm](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/ontologies.avdl#L10) (see end of document for discussion on usage of OntologyTerms).